Christmas is approaching fast, but if you’re a working mum you’re probably at work right up until the big day.

 It feels very “un-festive” working so close to Christmas, and doesn’t really give you much opportunity to get everything sorted before the big day arrives.

-It’s a bit late really for a post about how to deal with Christmas, but hopefully this list of ways to cope with last minute Christmas stress will help…
+Hopefully my list of ways to cope with last minute Christmas stress will help…

 A small suggestion but if you forget the batteries your Christmas morning is going to be hell!
 I went to the pound shop in my lunch break the other day and stocked up with enough to hopefully last until after Boxing Day.